 Natural Stone Institute

 FOR IMMEDIATE RELEASE

-Oberlin, OH, March 19, 2019—The Natural Stone Institute has provided natural stone and fabrication services for two homes with the Gary Sinise Foundation’s R.I.S.E. program (Restoring Independence Supporting Empowerment).
-The R.I.S.E. program builds specially adapted smart homes for severely wounded veterans and first responders.
-To date, Natural Stone Institute members have been involved in twenty-one completed homes.
+Oberlin, OH, October 17, 2023 —The Natural Stone Institute has provided natural stone and fabrication services for two homes with the Gary Sinise Foundation through its R.I.S.E.
+(Restoring Independence Supporting Empowerment) program.
+The Foundation’s R.I.S.E. program builds 100% mortgage-free specially adapted smart homes for severely wounded veterans and first responders.

 About the Natural Stone Institute

 The Natural Stone Institute is a trade association representing every aspect of the natural stone industry.
 The current membership exceeds 2,000 members in over 50 nations.
 The association offers a wide array of technical and training resources, professional development opportunities, regulatory advocacy, and networking events.
 Two prominent publications—the Dimension Stone Design Manual and Building Stone Magazine—raise awareness within the natural stone industry and in the design community for best practices and uses of natural stone.
 Learn more at www.naturalstoneinstitute.org.